laorent/ether/README.md

-# GeminiFlow
+# Aether

-GeminiFlow is a complete, deployable Gemini chatbot web application built with Next.js and TypeScript.
+Aether is a complete, deployable Gemini chatbot web application built with Next.js and TypeScript.
 It features a modern, responsive UI styled with TailwindCSS, and it's designed to be deployed directly to Vercel.

 ## Features